dxw/whippet/README.md

 ##### Migration

 Generates a Whippet application from an old-style dxw wp-content repo.
 (This is probably not useful any more)

-### Theme development

-If you are developing within a Whippet-aware theme, whippet will make some things easier.

-#### whippet theme watch

-This command is essentially syntactic sugar for running Grunt.
-Execute it within a Whippet-enabled theme directory and it will take care of running your grunt tasks as you develop your theme.
-It runs a variety of tools, including jslint, compiling scss, minification and image compression.

 ## Licence